This post may contain affiliate links. See our disclosure policy.

 Chicken Fried Chicken Recipe

-- One thing I love about this recipe is you don’t have to fry it for as long as you would have to fry whole chicken pieces.
+- One thing I love about this recipe is you don’t have to cook it for as long as you would have to cook whole chicken pieces.
 It only takes a few short minutes on each side to cook these chicken pieces all the way through.
 Make sure to butterfly (slice in half) large chicken breasts or pound them with a mallet until the breasts are about a half inch thick and they’ll cook up in no time!

 - Marinate or soak your chicken in the buttermilk mixture outlined in the recipe card below for at least three hours, preferably overnight.
 This ensures your chicken is full of tenderness and flavor.